ThomasHeinrichSchmidt/RadioScripting/README.md

 false           iwtools         mv              test
 #
 ````
 This seems impressive, but if you look closer, you will notice that many useful or necessary tools are missing.
 There is no editor, no grep, no curl, no netcat that you would expect to script the radio.
+And - worst of all - no apt-get to install anything afterwards.
 Later I found out that the shell itself is also quite limited.
 It did not allow the evaluation of arithmetic expressions, so a counting loop is not really possible.
 But there is ``ftpget`` and ``ftpput`` to allow file transfer.
-That should actually be enough.
+In the end, that should actually be enough.

 ## Tools
 Two things are necessary for the radio to obey.
 We need to control the volume and predict the length of a song.
 My radio listens to UPnP, it appears as renderer on apps like UPnPlay for Android.
 Device Spy from [Developer Tools for UPnP Technologies](https://www.meshcommander.com/upnptools) shows properties and methods of UPnP devices on the network.
 To test run device methods you'll use "Invoke Action"